Skip to main content

 Your healthcare team and GP will monitor your mental and physical health.

-A balanced diet with lots of fruits and vegetables, and regular physical activity, is good for you.
-It can reduce your risk of developing cardiovascular disease or diabetes.
+It's important to have a balanced diet with lots of fruits and vegetables, and regular physical activity.
+This can reduce your risk of developing cardiovascular disease or diabetes.
 You should also try to avoid stress and get enough sleep.

 Have a check-up with your GP at least once a year.
 This will monitor your risk of developing cardiovascular disease or diabetes.